Dorothy Olsen: WASPs

 Olsen in front of a P-51 at a 2016 airshow.

 In September 1942, the Women's Auxiliary Ferrying Squadron was formed, led by Nancy Harkness Love.
 The squadron recruited women who already held commercial pilot licenses with an average of 1,100 hours flying experience, to ferry military aircraft without the need for any additional training.
 In the same month, the Women's Flying Training Detachment was created under the leadership of Jacqueline Cochran.
 This group took less experienced women pilots and provided them with additional training to fly military aircraft, comparable to the Army Air Forces Training Command's cadet curriculum.
 In the summer of 1943, (Note: One source says July, another says August.) these two units were merged to form the Woman Airforce Service Pilots (WASPs).
 WASPs took non-combat flying jobs as civil service employees, including flight instruction, towing gliders and gunnery practice targets, performing engineering test flights, and aircraft ferrying.

 Olsen joined the WASPs in 1943.
 A small woman, 5 ft tall, Olsen embarked on a weight-gaining regimen based on bananas and malted milk to make the 100 lb required minimum.
 There were more than 25,000 applicants to the program, of whom fewer than 1,900 (Note: Sources differ on the exact number, reporting either 1,830 or 1,879.) were accepted and 1,074 graduated; Olsen was one of 152 students in class 43–4.
 Her training began in February 1943, at Houston Municipal Field (renamed William P. Hobby Airport in 1967) where half of her class was stationed; the other half reported to Avenger Field in Sweetwater, Texas.
-Applicants had to pay their own travel expenses to get to the training camps, as well covering lodging expenses and purchasing dress uniforms.
+Applicants had to pay their own travel expenses to get to the training camps, as well as covering lodging expenses and purchasing dress uniforms.
 The initial training was in the Fairchild PT-19, progressing to the Vultee BT-13, the North American AT-6, and finally to the twin-engine Beechcraft AT-11.

 Olsen initially hated her training, but she stayed with the program to avoid the embarrassment of dropping out.
 In a 2010 interview, she recollected crowded housing, insects, and poor weather that made the conditions "pretty primitive".
 She encountered difficulties when her fiancé died of spinal meningitis; taking time off to attend his funeral put her behind the rest of her class.
 Despite being sick with a cold on her return, she passed a checkride that included aerobatic maneuvers, allowing her to stay with her class although she struggled to catch up.
 She graduated on August 7, 1943, and was assigned to the Sixth Ferrying Group in Long Beach, California.
 She later said:

 I was so lucky, 'cause I wouldn't have gotten Long Beach if I'd been held back.
 Long Beach was the base that was the key to the fighters.
 I would have been heartbroken if I hadn't gotten Long Beach.